awsdocs/aws-storagegateway-user-guide/doc_source/backup-emc.md

 1. Retrieve the archived tape a tape gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the Dell EMC NetWorker software to restore the data\.
 You do this by creating a restoring a folder file, as you do when restoring data from physical tapes\.
-For instructions, see the [ Using the NetWorker User program](http://www.emc.com/collateral/TechnicalDocument/docu53903.pdf) section of the *EMC NetWorker Administration Guide\.*
+For instructions, see the Using the NetWorker User program section of the *[Dell EMC NetWorker Administration Guide](https://www.dellemc.com/en-us/collaterals/unauth/technical-guides-support-information/products/data-protection/docu91933.pdf)*\.

 **Next Step**